KnowledgeForwardSolutions/CheckDigits.Net/README.md

 #### Description

-The Modulus10_731 algorithm is a modulus 10 algorithm that uses weights 7, 3, and
+The Modulus10_731 algorithm is a modulus 10 algorithm that uses weights 7, 3, and 1.
+The
-1. The algorithm is used for the check digits of various fields in ICAO (International Civil Aviation Organization) MRTODTs (Machine Readable Official Travel Documents).
+weights are applied starting from the left most character.
+The algorithm is used for the check digits of various fields in ICAO (International Civil Aviation Organization) MRTODTs (Machine Readable Official Travel Documents).

+The algorithm can not detect single character transcription errors where the difference between the correct character and the incorrect character is 10, i.e. *0 -> A*, *B->L*, and vice versa.
+Nor can the algorithm detect two character transposition errors where the difference between the transposed characters is 10, i.e. *BL <-> LB*).

 The Modulus10_731 algorithm also implements the ```IEmbeddedCheckDigitAlgorithm interface``` which supports the validation of fields that are embedded within a larger string.